Council ends roadside firewood collection

 In making this decision to suspend the issuing of permits, Council has brought Loddon Shire in line with many of its neighbouring councils and the majority of municipalities across the state.

-Council will honour all current permits, but will not renew them as they expire.
 All residents should be aware that conducting unauthorised works within Council’s road reserves can attract penalties of up to $1500.

 In substitution of the former permit process from Crown land collection, the Department of Environment, Land, Water and Planning - Forests and Reserves operates an annual program, providing various locations of Crown land reserves as community firewood coups.
 For more information about the coups, visit the DELWP website and follow links to /forestry-and-land-use/forest-management/firewood.